 Summary of Ode to Psyche:

 Keats’s imaginations are always inspired because of their intensity, so it is the same with Ode to psyche.
 In this poem, he imagined an undeniable love between Cupid and Psyche.
-Speaker wrote an inspirational song for which he asked forgiveness firstly because he sang some of the secrets of Psyche.
+Speaker wrote an inspirational song for which he asked forgiveness firstly because he sang some secrets of Psyche.
 He found Psyche lying in the arms of Cupid and addresses her to listen to his feelings which he is going to sing.Speaker describes their position in lying that they were so close, but their lips were not touching each other.
 He praises the beauty of Psyche, who was so attractive, even Venus got jealous of her.
 Psyche was the only goddess who did not have any temple or priest who can serve him.
 Speaker offers himself to sing a song for her and become her priest, her lute, her oracle, and even her shrine.

 Furthermore, he will build a temple in his mind for Psyche if she allows him.
 The temple with flowers, birds, streams, bells, stars and is full of nature.
 He will leave a window open in the temple as he did not want to hinder Psyche and Cupid’s meeting.

 Themes in Ode to Psyche:

 This poem is romantic in nature and has various themes like sexuality and spirituality in love, sufferings of human beings, and myth.

 Real love does include not only physical desires but also spiritual needs.
 When lovers focus on physical beauty instead of a beautiful soul, true love dies in this contest.
 So Keats describes in the poem by giving the reference of Psyche when she fulfills her forbidden desire to see the face of Cupid.
 They lost their true love when Psyche gives preference to physical desire.
 Sexuality is just of this world; only spirituality of love is left when the soul leaves the body.